 Priority Name Description 0 Not monitored, No status Also referred to as Unmonitored, applies to facilities which may, or may not, be modeled in the PJM EMS.
 No significant impact on system loading is expected to result from outages on these facilities.
 PJM's EMS does not maintain ratings/limits for these facilities.
 1 Reliability & Markets Applies to internal PJM facilities under Congestion Management.
-Tos are required to report all outages under this classification.
 If actual or post-contingency violations occur on these facilities, operators follow appropriate procedures, including market re-dispatch, to remediate problems.
 PJM's EMS maintains ratings/limits for the facilities.
 2 Reliability BES Applies to facilities defined as part of the Bulk Electric System (BES) or facilities PJM is responsible for as NERC Security/Reliability Coordinator.
 These facilities are not included in Reliability & Markets.
 May also apply to internal PJM facilities impacted by switching/phase shifter operations on parallel PJM facilities which are under Congestion Management.
-Tos are required to report all outages under this classification.
 If actual or calculated overloads occur, operators follow appropriate procedures to remediate the problem.
 Facility owners are responsible for any off-cost operation incurred.
 PJM's EMS maintains ratings/limits for these facilities.
 3 Status Only TOs are required to report outages on all facilities classified as priority 1, 2, 5, 6 & 7.
 In addition, TOs are required to report outages on facilities that are not in Congestion Management but may impact the reliability and/or economics of the system.
-TOs are required to follow applicable outage reporting procedures for facilities classified as Reportable High/Yes and Reportable Low in the Reportable Transmission Facility column of the PJM Monitored Facilities list.
+TOs are required to follow applicable outage reporting procedures for facilities classified as Reportable High/Yes and Reportable Low.
 The primary difference in these classifications is that for Reportable High/Yes facilities, TOs are required to call before and after taking outages, whereas TOs are not required to call PJM before taking an outage on Reportable Low facilities.
 TOs are not required to report outages on facilities classified as Reportable No to PJM.
 PJM can require that any, or all, OATT facilities be Outage Reportable.
 PJM's EMS does not maintain ratings/limits for these facilities.
 4 External Similar to priority 2 but non-PJM facilities.
 These external facilities could impact the PJM system as part of Market-to-Market Congestion Management flow-gate coordination between adjacent RTOs.
 PJM's EMS maintains ratings/limits for these facilities.

-Priority Name Description 5 External Status Only Similar to priority 3 but applies to external, non-PJM facilities.
+5 External Status Only Similar to priority 3 but applies to external, non-PJM facilities.
 PJM's EMS does not maintain ratings/limits for these facilities.

-6 Reliability Non-BES Similar to priority 2 but applies to facilities that may be monitored for loading by PJM but are not included as Markets & Reliability or BES facilities.
+Priority Name Description 6 Reliability Non-BES Similar to priority 2 but applies to facilities that may be monitored for loading by PJM but are not included as Markets & Reliability or BES facilities.
 Facilities are generally included in this category at the request of the transmission owner.
-Tos are required to follow applicable outage reporting procedures for facilities classified as Reportable Yes and Reportable Low in the Reportable Transmission Facility column of the PJM Monitored Facilities list.
 If actual or calculated overloads occur, operators develop remedial strategies in cooperation with the facility owner.
 Corrective strategies are implemented as approved by the owner.
 Owners assume responsibility for off-cost operation.
 PJM's EMS maintains ratings/ limits for these facilities.
 7 GSU Similar to priority 2, but applies to generator step-ups.
 Facility owners are responsible for costs incurred to remediate problems.
-Tos are required to follow applicable outage reporting procedures for facilities classified as Reportable Yes and Reportable Low in the Reportable Transmission Facility column of the PJM Monitored Facilities list.
 PJM's EMS maintains ratings/limits for these facilities.
 8 Future Applies to facilities that are candidates for, but not yet approved, inclusion in Reliability & Markets or facilities that are modeled but not yet in-service.
 General Notes: Doc #331840 For Security Analysis, PJM the EMS is typically set to monitor all facilities with priority 1 through 5.
 As required, these settings are changed to include the remaining facility categories.
 These facility classifications are utilized in PJM planning and operations.